qeyamsamim/Online.af/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.0.

+## Introduction

+OnlineAf is a MEAN stack application which uses Angular for frontend, Nodejs and Express for backend, and MongoDB for handling data.
+This web application allows users to order food from different restaurants, a variety of products from different stores, electronic devices from the best shops in the region, and any kind of medicine from pharmacies.
+Online payment is not available at the moment, but might be added in the future.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.